Cycling in Yorkshire & Beyond

 The Port of Lancaster thrived from trade in spices and slaves.

-After Quernmore, the riders tackle the first categorised climb of the stage, the Côte de Jubilee Tower.
+From Quernmore, the riders tackle the first categorised climb of the stage, the Côte de Jubilee Tower.

-The Côte de Jubilee Tower is 3.8km at 6.1%.
+The Côte de Jubilee Tower is steep at first, but more undulating further up.
+It is 3.8km at 6.1%.

 The road descends to cross the river Grizedale and the Tarnbrook Wyre at Lee.